naninovel/docs/docs/api/index.md

 @choice "Secret option" lock:score<10

 ; A quick-time event: game over unless player picks a choice in 3 seconds.
-; Notice 'skip!' at the last choice–this allows playback to proceed without ; waiting for the player to pick a choice.
+; Notice 'nostop!' at the last choice–this allows playback to proceed without ; waiting for the player to pick a choice.
-Decide now![< skip!]
+Decide now![< noi!]
 @choice "Turn left" goto:Left
-@choice "Turn Right" goto:Right skip!
+@choice "Turn Right" goto:Right nostop!
 @wait 3
 @clearChoice
 You crashed!